 A: The contract has a variety of titles and formats and can be from one sentence to more than 20 pages long.
-A basic contract is written, identifies the buyer and seller, states the purchase price, provides a legal description of the property and is signed by the buyer and seller.
-Anything less than this will not likely be viewed as a contract if a dispute arises.
+A basic contract for the purchase of a home should be written, identifying the buyer and seller, stating the purchase price, preferably providing a legal description of the property and signed by the buyer and seller.
+Anything less than this will not likely be viewed as a binding contract if a dispute arises.

 Contracts often have additional terms and conditions.
 Since you are bound by the contract after you sign, make sure you understand the terms and conditions before you sign.
 If you don't understand any of the terms or conditions, you need to have those terms explained to you.
 Do not sign a contract unless you have had the opportunity to read it and ask questions.
+You should strongly consider asking an attorney to review the contract with you.